Tracks 1-14 | ||||||||||||||||||||||||||||||

 Track 4

-DR LOVE: Would you discuss the evolution of treatment options for patients with chronic lymphocytic leukemia?
+DR LOVE: Would you discuss the evolution of treatment options for

 The observation made by the CALGB that fludarabine/rituximab is superior to fludarabine alone (Byrd 2005) has been confirmed by a study performed in Europe (GCLLSG-CLL-8), in which the German CLL Study Group compared FC to FCR.
 FCR has now been established as having a higher complete remission rate and a longer progression-free survival rate (Roche 2008).
 It is now widely accepted that chemoimmunotherapy with rituximab is superior to chemotherapy alone.